nordin-johan/clint/README.md

 # clint
-Proof of work | A simple TCP client written in 2018.
+A simple TCP client written in 2018.
 * Connects to a tcp server, sends data from terminal and recieves tcp server data.

 ## Compile